President: Gary J. Stuer, DVM – Bethel, ME

 Dr. Stuer is inspired to offer patients and their people integrative care, combining Western medicine with Eastern influences, where each animal is treated as an individual.
 His medicine constantly evolves as he learns more from his patients every day.
 He loves what he does and he is honored to be a caregiver for his clients’ treasured animals.

-Vice-President: Neal Sivula, DVM – Richfield, OH
+President-Elect: Neal Sivula, DVM – Richfield, OH

 Dr. Sivula received his DVM from the Ohio State University College of Veterinary Medicine.
 He completed an internship, clinical residency, and PhD from the University of Minnesota College of Veterinary Medicine.
 He is certified in Animal Chiropractic from the College of Animal Chiropractors (COAC) and the American Veterinary Chiropractic Association (AVCA), in Veterinary Acupuncture from the International Veterinary Acupuncture Society (IVAS), and in Veterinary Chinese Herbalism and Food Therapy from the Chi Institute of Traditional Chinese Veterinary Medicine.
 He also holds an advanced acupuncture certification from the American Academy of Veterinary Acupuncture (Fellow of the AAVA).
 Dr. Sivula is also a Usui Reiki Master.